A Safe, Chemical-free Treatment that Stimulates New Collagen Production

 - Reduction in acne scars,

 - Reduction in pore size

 Platelet-rich plasma (PRP) contains growth factors, FGF and PDGF, which can aid in the repair process of tissue and skin.
 These growth factors promote cell growth, tissue repair and the production of new collagen.
 Micro-needling delivers them deeper into the skin, giving them better absorption.

 PRP therapy is performed by collecting blood from the patient and spinning it in a centrifuge for 15 minutes to separate platelets from blood.
-The separated blood, now platelet-rich plasma, is drawn out and can then be re-used by injection or micro-needling back into the patient.
+The separated blood, now platelet-rich plasma, is drawn out and can then be injected or delivered by micro-needling back into the patient.

 The number of needling sessions needed depends on the individual skin condition.
-Three or four treatments may be recommended for mild to moderate acne scarring, whereas deeper scars and stretch marks may require 4 to 6 treatments.
-An interval of 4 to 6 weeks between treatments is typically recommended.
+Three or four treatments may be recommended for mild to moderate acne scarring, whereas deeper scars and stretch marks may require four to six treatments.
+An interval of four to six weeks between treatments is typically recommended.
 Some redness may occur immediately after treatment, but it usually subsides by the next day.